 Horseback riding Trail rides offer the opportunity to meander on trails through woods, hills, and fields from a new perspective.
 Trail rides are perfect for very beginner riders too!
 Riding stables can be found everywhere—even in quiet areas of cities.
 Discover trail rides in New York City, Washington DC, and in fields and forests near you.
 If your children are young and want to ride, check with the stables to see age or height restrictions before you go.
 Some allow double riding with young children.

 Find a field Visit a city park, county park, state park, or national park.
 Open spaces have been preserved for everyone to enjoy—even if you are a city dweller.
 In NYC, I found respite from the city of cement, steel, and glass with weekend trips upstate to rivers, forests, and fields.
 In the heart of New York City, I could visit the fields of Central Park.
 If you call a city your home, visit the open space preserved within—or the free space nearby.
 If you live in the country, treasure the fields abounding around you.

 run with a child, like a child, through a field

 If you are not already one of our very cherished subscribers, and you have been inspired by what we share, please subscribe or choose a way to remember to visit us again.
-We look forward to sharing here with you again.
+We look forward to sharing creative play ideas, helpful tips, and wholesome recipes with you again.

 ©heather cahoon • wordplayhouse®